Los Angeles Sex Therapy (LAST) Collective

 Victoria received her Masters of Social Work and Masters of Public Administration from the University of Southern California.
 She currently serves as a workshop host to Uncaged Hearts, a sex-positive event and community planning company, and as a hospital social worker.
 Her modalities include CBT, motivational interviewing, bereavement and grief support, mindfulness and meditation, and harm reduction strategies.
 She is nonjudgmental, compassionate, and empathetic to the couples and individuals she works with regardless of housing, socioeconomic, gender/sexual orientation, and ability of each person.

-Kane Slosburg, APCC she/her/hers
+Kane Slosburg, APCC she/they

-Kate who also goes by Kane, is a queer Jewish clinican trained in both Psychodynamic and Dialectical Behavior Therapy (DBT).
+Kane is a queer Jewish clinican trained in both Psychodynamic and Dialectical Behavior Therapy (DBT).

-As such, Kate enjoys working with range of clients; those at the beginning of the path of uncovering the big questions to folks looking for skill tune ups in their day-to day lives.
-As part of supporting clients working towards understanding the self, Kate also holds space to explore systems that impact the self and welcomes discussion and exploration on how social identities play a roll both inside and outside the therapeutic room.
+As such, Kane enjoys working with range of clients; those at the beginning of the path of uncovering the big questions to folks looking for skill tune ups in their day-to day lives.
+As part of supporting clients working towards understanding the self, Kane also holds space to explore systems that impact the self and welcomes discussion and exploration on how social identities play a roll both inside and outside the therapeutic room.

 Devin Green, APCC